Central New Jersey Accommodation For Disabilities Lawyers

 - Allowing you to work remotely from home

 - Reassigning you to another open position for which you are qualified

 - Removing nonessential work tasks from your job responsibilities

 There are many accommodations that can be considered reasonable.
 However, there are also limits on this policy.
-For example, employers are not required to promote disabled workers, or to eliminate an essential function of their job.
+For example, employers are not required to promote unqualified workers just because they are disabled or to eliminate an essential function of the job.
 They are also not required to reduce an employee’s productivity standards as a result of their disability.

-What can be considered “reasonable” and “unreasonable” is, in many cases, open to interpretation.
-The size of the company, the position of the worker and the cost of the accommodation all play an important role in determining whether an employer should accommodate a worker.
-When faced with these complex factors, it is important that you work with a skilled employment law attorney who can help you protect your interests.
+What can be considered “reasonable” is open to interpretation.
+The size of the company, the position of the worker and the cost of the accommodation all play important roles in determining whether an employer should accommodate a worker.
+When faced with these complex factors, it is important that you work with a skilled employment law attorney who can help protect your interests.

 Contact An Americans With Disabilities Act Lawyer

-The attorneys at Hanan M. Isaacs, P.C., can help you ensure that your employer adheres to the Americans with Disabilities Act.
+The attorneys at Hanan M Isaacs, can help you ensure that your employer adheres to the Americans with Disabilities Act.
 We will passionately defend your interests as we pursue your discrimination case, pushing hard to help you get the accommodations you deserve.